 "Loney always wondered how that river knew

 Millions of years ago the valley of the river Lewis and Clark named Milk was part of the main channel of the Missouri.
-In this photo, taken a month or so later than the one at the bottom of this page, it writhes through its ancient bed, a pitiful trickle of its original self, still contributing its rich murk to "The Big Muddy."
+In this photo, taken a month or so later than the one below, it writhes through its ancient bed, a pitiful trickle of its original self, still contributing its rich murk to "The Big Muddy."

 The Hidatsa Indians had told the captains to watch for it.
 "About one hundred fifty miles on a direct line, a little to the N. of West [from the mouth of the Yellowstone], a river falls in on the N. side called by the Minetares [Hidatsas] Ah-mâh-tâh, ru-shush-sher or the river which scolds at all others."2